simwrapper/simwrapper.github.io/docs/matsim-link-vols.md

 2. Link plots can be included in [dashboards](dashboards) using `type: links`.
 See the example YAML config below.

 3. Or, you can open a network file directly by browsing to it from the SimWrapper site, and then click **Add Data** in the configuration panel in the upper right to attache CSV data files to it.
 Once you have added data and configured the colors and widths, use the **Export** button to download the YAML file.
-Your browser will probably place the file in your Downloads folder; you'll need to move it to your data folder name it appropriately.
+  - Your browser will probably place the file in your Downloads folder; you'll need to move it to the correct data folder and name it appropriately.

 **Standalone: viz-links-example.yaml**